nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to add tag.
 2. User enters details to add tag.
 3. ContaX adds new tag.
-4. ContaX shows that the appointment has been added successfully.
+4. ContaX shows that the appointment has been added successfully.<br>&nbsp;
    Use case ends.

 **Extensions**

 * 2a.
 ContaX detects that the required tag attributed was not supplied.
   * 2a1.
-ContaX shows an error message indicating that there is a missing required attribute.
+ContaX shows an error message indicating that there is a missing required attribute.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 * 2b.
 ContaX detects that invalid characters were supplied.
   * 2b1.
 ContaX shows an error message indicating that an invalid character was found.
   * 2b2.
-ContaX shows the expected allowed values.
+ContaX shows the expected allowed values.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 * 3a.
 ContaX detects that the tag already exists.
   * 3a1.
-ContaX shows an error message indicating that the tag already exists in the system.
+ContaX shows an error message indicating that the tag already exists in the system.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 **UC8: Edit Person Tag**